Find out how the UK, USA, UAE, KSA, EU, Australia, & India are responding to “code red” climate alert.

 The European Commission is working towards a union-wide net zero emissions target as part of its European Green Deal, which seeks to achieve a climate-neutral economy by 2050.

 The deal directly impacts the construction industry, with a new Circular Economy Action Plan—which seeks to create a cleaner and more competitive Europe—and building renovation flagship elements.
+It also includes a strategy to double the annual energy renovation rates of European Union (EU) buildings in the next 10 years.
+As well as budgeting billions in subsidies over the next five years for climate-friendly construction and renovation.

 When it comes to retrofitting assets, the strategy suggests the current renovation rate of Europe’s building stock must almost double to meet energy efficiency and climate targets.
 This may lead to stricter legislation.